WereszczynskiGroup/BEES/README.md

       1b.
 Post-process the SAS data to filter spurious data, such as removing low-q beam smearing effects and truncating the high-q region.

       1c.
-Calculate the D<sub>max<\sub> value of your molecular system from the empirical data.
+Calculate the D<sub>max</sub> value of your molecular system from the empirical data.

       1d.
 (Optional) Gather an additional set of empirical measurements to use as auxiliary data in the BEES fitting algorithm.